rjsf-team/react-jsonschema-form/docs/api-reference/utility-functions.md

 - boolean: True if the label should be displayed or false if it should not

 ### getClosestMatchingOption<T = any, S extends StrictRJSFSchema = RJSFSchema, F extends FormContextType = any>()
 Determines which of the given `options` provided most closely matches the `formData`.
-Using `getFirstMatchingOption()` to match two schemas that differ only by the readOnly, default or const value of a field based on the `formData` and returns 0 when there is no match.
-Rather than passing in all the `options` at once to this utility, instead an array of valid option indexes is created by iterating over the list of options, call `getFirstMatchingOptions` with a list of one junk option and one good option, seeing if the good option is considered matched.

-Once the list of valid indexes is created, if there is only one valid index, just return it.
-Otherwise, if there are no valid indexes, then fill the valid indexes array with the indexes of all the options.
-Next, the index of the option with the highest score is determined by iterating over the list of valid options, calling `calculateIndexScore()` on each, comparing it against the current best score, and returning the index of the one that eventually has the best score.
+Returns the index of the option that is valid and is the closest match, or 0 if there is no match.

+The closest match is determined using the number of matching properties, and more heavily favors options with matching readOnly, default, or const values.

 #### Parameters
 - validator: ValidatorType<T, S, F> - An implementation of the `ValidatorType` interface that will be used when necessary